KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/02-basics.md

 `ls *upload* | xargs wc`

-Xarags also allows you to find and recursively remove a directory, for example the following command will recursively remove DomTerm in the directory Downloads.
+Xargs also allows you to find and recursively remove a directory, for example the following command will recursively remove DomTerm in the directory Downloads.

 `find Downloads -name "DomTerm" -type d -print0 | xargs -0 /bin/rm -v -rf "{}" `